-Task 3: The Maximum of an Array
+Task 2: The Maximum of an Array

-The final task is to write a function unsigned long $array_max(unsigned long n, unsigned long items)$, which returns the maximum value of an array of long integers ≥ 0 .
+The second task is to write the function:

+unsigned long array_max(unsigned long n, unsigned long items)

+This function will return the maximum value of an array of long integers ≥ 0 .
 The first argument provided is the number of elements, the second argument is the address of the first element.